 We offer activities like pot-luck suppers, health fairs, breakfast trips, exercise classes, bingo, corn hole tournaments, crochet and knitting classes, music, Bluegrass nights, Friday night dances and appreciation events.
 The calendar is always full of events, road trips and opportunities to gather and have fellowship with old friends and new ones.

-CHECK OUT OUR MONTHLY NEWSLETTER FOR ALL EVENTS AT THE SENIOR CENTER CLICK HERE
+CHECK OUT UPCOMING EVENTS AT THE SENIOR CENTER CLICK HERE

 Byrum-Porter Senior Center In Orlinda: Activites, classes, trips etc…

 Lots of events, activities, dance lessons and tours planned.

 Exercise/Yoga Classes.
 Come and check us out at the Byrum Porter Sr Center in Orlinda, Tn.
 Exercise offered 5 times a week.
 (Two Evening Classes) and YOGA twice a week.
 All classes are free and open to all ages.
 Certified teacher Sheri Link

 Follow us on Facebook or check out our new website or call 615-654-3161 for more information.
 Check out our monthly newsletter for all the events this month.